soundar24/SingleDivUI/README.md

 ![singledivui - line chart, bar chart, area chart - customization](/assets/Screenshot-2.png)

 ## Facts
+- The complete rendering done by CSS, and inside a single div alone
 - The size of the library is very small with no dependencies
 - No built-in interactions, based on the requirement it can be added in the near future
-- No animation, but still CSS transistion will works on dynamic data update
+- No animation, but still CSS transition will works on dynamic data update
 - Inspired by Lynn Fisher's CSS drawing with a <a href="https://singlediv.com/">single div</a>

 ## License